pubky/pubky-knowledge-base/Pkarr/index.md

 3. **Fallback for Existing Applications**: Applications unaware of Pkarr can make normal [[DNS]] Queries over [[HTTPS]] (DoH) to Pkarr servers, ensuring accessibility.
 4. **Caching and Republishing**: Both clients and Pkarr servers cache records extensively to improve scalability.
 The [[DHT]] drops records after a few hours, necessitating periodic republishing to keep records alive.

-For more technical details on Pkarr's architecture and how it works, refer to the [[Architecture]] note.
+For more technical details on Pkarr's architecture and how it works, refer to the [[4.Architecture]] note.

 ## Getting Started

-[To start using Pkarr](Getting%20Started%20with%20Pkarr.md), you can visit the [web app demo](https://app.pkarr.org) or explore the Rust examples provided in [Pkarr repository](https://github.com/Nuhvi/pkarr/).
+[To start using Pkarr](2.Getting%20Started%20with%20Pkarr.md), you can visit the [web app demo](https://app.pkarr.org) or explore the Rust examples provided in [Pkarr repository](https://github.com/Nuhvi/pkarr/).